CODT 1.0 Atlantic

 The Power Query Editor formula bar shows our source file, the CSV Document CODT_HOME & "\Ontology Source\qrClasses.txt.

-The Applied steps list Source, type changes to the text, and to promote the first CSV record to table column headers.
+The Applied steps list the Source, type changes to the text, and promote the first CSV record to table column headers.

 M Programming language